- Adenia

 An Aechmea eurycorymbus hybrid from Bullis Bromeliads.
 Large growing with stiff green leaves.
 The inflorescence has clustered branches of yellow with red bracts and is very colorful.
 The inflorescence is long lasting and this is a good landscape plant.

-Aechmea 'Sundance'
+Aechmea 'Phoenix'

 *VIPP plants are Offsets